 - The chapter winner's bronze medallion - Certificates for the 1st place, the 2nd place and 3rd place winners - Recognition certificates for all other contestants.
-The chapter winner's bronze medallion, certificates and presentation folders can all be purchased from the NSSAR Store.
+Chapter bronze medallions, certificates and presentation folders may be purchased from the NSSAR Store.
 See the on-line store for current prices.